 Companies risk losing money by taking the less labor-intensive routes: charging renters a flat fee each month, or including utilities in the rent.
 There's also the option to bill residents based on consumption which is far better for NOI, but if not managed properly, can be a time-consuming process for staff.
 Survey respondents were asked to identify how they recoup utility expenses, which we compared to results from last year.

-How does your company recoup the utility costs that are paid on behalf of renters?
 2024 2023 Charge renters a flat monthly rate for utilities in addition to rent 50% 52% Rent price includes the cost of utilities 42% 54% Bill residents based on actual or estimated usage 40% 35%